 We also care about the environment and are proud of the many ways in which our employees work to safeguard it.

 Our persistent efforts to improve on our safe work environment continue to pay off.
-In 2012, Chevron led our peer group in personal safety as measured in days-away-from-work ratings in both Upstream and Downstream operations.
+In 2013, we achieved world-class performance in the days-away-from-work metric for both Upstream and Downstream operations.

 We recognize that the world needs all the energy we can develop, in every potential form.
-That's why our employees work daily to find newer, cleaner ways to power the world.
+That’s why our employees work to responsibly develop the affordable, reliable energy the world needs.